Search

 A post shared by Vanessa Valiente (@vstyleblog)

-What To Do In Seattle Post Pandemic
+What To Do In Seattle Post-Pandemic

 When I arrived in downtown Seattle I noticed pretty quickly that there were many boarded-up buildings, closed restaurants, and deserted storefronts.
 My friend who visited Seattle 3 years ago said it was not like that then.
 The effects of the pandemic are evident, but don’t let that stop you from visiting.
 There is still plenty of life, bustle, and style.
 Once you get over the sight of all the closures, you start appreciating the lack of sardine crowds.